Giro d’Italia 2021 : The Beautiful Race Commences in Piedmont

 Turin is a seriously beautiful town and one that is not on many people’s radar, but should be.
 Its many streets in the centro storico that restrict traffic, make it the perfect town to discover on foot, with 18km of covered arcades, of which 12km are continuous.
 Turin is architecturally stunning, home to over 40 museums, including the Egyptian museum and the national museums of Cinema, the Automobile, the Risorgimento and many venues for contemporary art.
 Most importantly in our view, it is the home of the aperitivo – and in particular, vermouth – and Its grand outdoor piazzas and promenades make for the perfect afternoon of sipping negroni’s, while people watching.

 Alba is another of our favourite Piemontese towns and it’s great to see the race will pass through here towards the end of stage 3.
-Alba is often referred to as the Gourmet Capital of Piemonte and with its wonderful restaurants and bars lining the collection of beautiful cobble stoned streets, this town in the heart of the Le Langhe wine region, is a ‘must visit’.
+Alba is often referred to as the Gourmet Capital of Piedmont and with its wonderful restaurants and bars lining the collection of beautiful cobble stoned streets, this town in the heart of the Le Langhe wine region, is a ‘must visit’.
 A particularly good time to visit is during the Alba White Truffle festival in October when the local festival stalls take over all the piazzas and small spaces, selling a sensational array of different foods and tastes from the region, while cultural events are enjoyed by locals celebrating the Autumn harvest.

 An enoteca in Nieve, Piemonte